aanandbajaj/Mario-Platformer/READMe.md

 ## Introduction

 Welcome!
-I made this 2D game because I love Mario and wanted to learn the underlying game's underlying mechanics.
+I made this 2D game because I love Mario and wanted to learn the game's underlying mechanics.
 In this game, I have implemented features that allow for character movement, moving around the level, collecting coins, and facing off against enemies.

 ## Game Mechanics and Features